 The heat application makes the shell brittle and allows it to be cut by either hand or leg-operated cutters.
 The whole nuts and pieces are separated.
 It is then subjected to drying in conventional electric driers to remove the outer skin attached to the kernel.
 The nuts are then kept in a moisturizer for 12 hours to ensure they do not break while polishing.
 Kernels are polished and then dried.
 The outer skin is peeled off carefully and the cashews are graded according to size, colour, wholeness etc.

-Vengurla cashew has a distinctive kidney-shaped kernel, is creamy-white in colour and is delightfully sweet.
+Vengurla cashew has a distinctive kidney-shaped kernel, is creamy-white in colour and delightfully sweet.
 The size and weight of the kernel increases from varieties V1 to V7.
-Vengurla cashew apple has an astringent taste and contains a high amount of Vitamin C. V5 and V7 are known to have high juice content (86 percent) in the cashew apple which is almost 12 percent higher than the average of other cashew varieties in India.
+Vengurla cashew apple has an astringent taste and contains a high amount of Vitamin C. The cashew apple of V5 and V7 are known to have high juice content (86 percent which is almost 12 percent higher than the average of other cashew varieties in India).

 V2 has the highest shell thickness (shelling percentage is 32 which leads to greater protection of the kernel) which increases the keeping quality of the kernel and cashew nut as well as prevents any damage due to environmental factors.
 There are no or minimal wrinkles seen on Vengurla cashews which is the main reason they are in great demand in both domestic and international markets.

-All three parts of the cashew namely cashew nut, cashew apple and cashew nut shell are used in different ways.
+All three parts of the cashew namely cashew nut, cashew apple and cashew nut shell are used.
 Kernel is used in confectionery, bakery products and as a paste.
 The most popular products made from Vengurla cashews are Kaju Barfi, Kaju Modak and Kaju Masala Curry.

 Cashew apples are dried, canned as a preserve or eaten fresh.
 Cashew apple squash, cashew apple jam and cashew apple chutney are sold locally.
 The cashew nut shells are sold to CNSL (Cashew Nut Shell Liquid) manufacturers in Goa that have innumerable applications in polymer-based industries.